 About the Club

 Cal Poly Hockey Club is a student run team operating through the Cal Poly Club Sports Council.
 We compete in the Western (WCRHL) division of the National Collegiate Roller Hockey Association (NCRHA) and the season runs October-April.
 The season consists of tournaments 1-2 times per month, followed by regionals in March and nationals in April.
-Regular season tournaments are held in San Jose, Huntington Beach, Santa Barbara, Phoenix, Colorado Springs, and Corona. .
+Regular season tournaments are held in San Jose, Huntington Beach, Phoenix, and Corona.
 For more information on the NCRHA, visit this page.

 Cal Poly fields 3 competitive hockey teams to play in the league.
-The top team competes in Division I of the NCRHA and the lower two teams play in Division III, formerly the B-Division.
+The top team competes in Division II of the NCRHA and the lower two teams play in Division IV.
 Team captains decide the rosters following tryouts (click for information).
-Both the Division 1 team (A Team) and the Division III Gold team (B Team) practice 2 times per week throughout the season, while the Division III Green Team (C Team) practices once per week.
+Both the Division II team (A Team) and the Division IV team practice 2 times per week.

 All players must be enrolled in at least 9 units at Cal Poly and are limited to 5 years of NCRHA eligibility.